 It’s hard to not get sucked into the pretty pin rabbit hole that is Pinterest.
 If you’re already using Pinterest for business, consider the different ways you use it.

-For example, many businesses use Pinterest to sell products, drive website traffic, blog promotion, and messaging.
-It’s also a great research tool, and it’s the research aspect that keep me coming back.
+For example, many businesses use Pinterest to sell products, drive website traffic, blog promotion, and messaging to influencers.
+It’s also an efficient research tool, and it’s this research aspect that keep me coming back.

 One of the lesser talked about features of Pinterest happens to be one of my favorite ways to utilize this platform.
 I’m talking about secret Pinterest boards!

 Pinterest launched secret boards years ago, and I’m still loving this magical feature.

 No time to read the full post?
 Listen to it on the podcast:

 3 Ways to Use Secret Pinterest Boards

 There are many ways to use secret Pinterest boards.
 If you’re not taking advantage of the secret option, I encourage you to give it another look.

 What is the difference between a public board and a secret board?